-A network of reinforced, sand-filled geotextile bags is being created from Beach 55th to Beach 149th Streets.
-Each section is 100 feet long and composed of interconnected cells that are filled with sand.
-When complete, the bag installation will weigh almost 50 million pounds in total, protecting the shoreline and providing a hardened core for a dune.
+A network of sand-filled geotextile bags has been installed from Beach 55th to Beach 149th Streets.
+Each section of bags is 100 feet long and composed of interconnected cells that are filled with sand.
+The bag installation weighs almost 50 million pounds in total, and is helping to provide interim shoreline protection.

 More than a mile of replacement baffle walls were installed from Beach 126th to Beach 149th Streets.
 The baffle walls prevent sand migration and help to protect the adjacent community.
 The walls are attached to 22-foot steel pilings, driven into the ground, and the concrete portion of each wall extends an average of four feet below grade.

 U.S. Army Corps of Engineers Sand Replenishment

 Approximately 3.5 million cubic yards of sand are being added to the beach, restoring it to a height and width not seen in decades.
 The first 600,000 cubic yards have been added from Beach 86th to Beach 149th Streets, with the remaining 2.9 million cubic yards being placed between Beach 19th and Beach 149th Streets under an upcoming contract.
 Some of this sand is being used to cover our geotextile bag installation, forming a stabilized dune.
 For more information about the Army Corps' project, visit their New York District website.

 Rockaway Parks Conceptual Plan

 The Rockaway Parks Conceptual Plan is intended as a guide for future improvement of city parks on the Rockaway peninsula from the city limit to Beach 149th Streets, beach to bay.
 The plan will integrate input from community visioning and planning workshops to develop recommendations and priorities for the peninsula.